GridOPTICS/GridPACK/docs/user_manual/sphinx/Section9-ApplicationModules.rst

    bool checkLineOverloadViolations(int area)

+   bool checkLineOverloadViolations(std::vector<int> &bus1,
+       std::vector<int> &bus2, std::vector<std::string> &tags,
+       std::vector<bool> &violations)

-The limits on the line are contained in parameters read in from the network configuration file so these functions have no arguments describing the line limits.
-The second function will only check for violations on lines with the specified value of ``area``.
+The limits on the line are contained in parameters read in from the network configuration file so the first two functions have no arguments describing the line limits.
+The second function only checks for violations on lines with the specified value of ``area``.
+The third overload checks a specific set of branches identified by their endpoint buses and circuit tags, and populates a per-branch ``violations`` vector.
 Like voltage violations, branches that display line overload violations that are present even without contingencies can be ignored in the checks by calling the function

 ::